Zhichii/ShinLanguage/README.md

 # Description

 This project is a simple programming language.
-Its grammar is similar to C/C++ and it's also similar to Python.
+Its grammar is totally different from any language.
+See [here](demo.x) for an example programme.

 # Notes